Ikognyt/PJ01/README.md

 # PJ01
-A simple practice for consoliding and testing some knowledge.
+A simple practice just for consoliding and testing some knowledge.